Mikaela/mikaela.github.io/n/dns.md

 _Android DoH3 option:_ `dns.google`

-> The distance of transmitted information.
-The longer the distance
-> the data must travel from the data centre to the end-user device,
+> [...]
+The longer the distance the data must travel from the data centre to
-> the more energy the transmission consumes – regardless of the
+> the end-user device, the more energy the transmission consumes –
-> transmission path used.
-Intercontinental transmission networks are
+> regardless of the transmission path used.
+Intercontinental transmission
-> fundamentally very efficient.
-Transferring data from the United
+> networks are fundamentally very efficient.
+Transferring data from the
-> States to Europe may consume a fraction of the energy compared to
+> United States to Europe may consume a fraction of the energy compared to
 > the last kilometre from the base station to the mobile phone.

 - [Green Code](https://www.exove.com/green-code/) ([pdf](https://www.exove.com/app/uploads/2023/09/Green-Code-v2.pdf) [txt](https://www.exove.com/app/uploads/2023/09/greencode-v2.txt))

-If you utilize services of internet giants or condent delivery networks, ECS will likely give you the shortest distance, highest speed and may help with decreasing your _digital carbon footprint_.
+If you utilize services of internet giants or condent delivery networks, ECS will likely give you [the shortest distance, the lowest latency, the highest speed](https://en.m.wikipedia.org/wiki/Edge_computing) and may help with decreasing your _digital carbon footprint_.

 If those matter to you, you may also like to consider [increasing your minimum TTL to around an hour in a local server](https://blog.apnic.net/2019/11/12/stop-using-ridiculously-low-dns-ttls/).